 You need time and money to really get art projects going, start selling work online or offline, get publicity and learn your craft.

 There are few patrons and things are not set up to make art making easy right now even though it could be easier.

-We have more efficient production of the basic needs than any other time in history.
+We have more efficient production of our basic needs than at any previous time in history.
 But we work more hours than ever at soul-sucking-energy-hoarding-day-jobs.